MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/index.md

 ---
 title: "Hello, iOS Multiscreen"
-description: "In this two-part guide, we expand the Phoneword application we created in the Hello, iOS guide to handle a second screen.
-Along the way we’ll introduce the Model-View-Controller design pattern, implement our first iOS navigation, and develop a deeper understanding of iOS application structure and functionality." ms.topic: quickstart ms.prod: xamarin ms.assetid: 79f57ac0-37d0-4593-9dcf-fca93ad0be65
+description: "This document links to walkthroughs that expand the Phoneword sample application to add a second screen.
+The walkthroughs explore the model-view-controller design pattern, iOS navigation, and other core iOS development concepts." ms.topic: quickstart ms.prod: xamarin ms.assetid: 79f57ac0-37d0-4593-9dcf-fca93ad0be65